NomadWithoutAHome/PhotoDeputy/README.md

 - Launch the application.
 - Use the "File" menu to select a folder containing images.
-- Browse and preview images in the list box.
+- Browse and preview images in the list box
+- Click save button to convert individual photos can be saved as jpeg or png.
-- Convert images using the "Convert Folder" option in the "File" menu.
+- Convert images in bulk using the "Convert Folder" option in the "File" menu.

+**You must first select a folder via the `select folder` option in the file menu then select convert folder**

 ## Requirements